 If you are thinking about a move to Brooklyn, then there are over 30 different neighborhoods from which to choose.
 Each one offers something unique to consider, especially when you consider the history of the borough.

-Some areas of Brooklyn, like much of the northwest, have become prime real estate spots even with unpredictable markets.
+Like much of the northwest, some Brooklyn areas have become prime real estate spots, even with unpredictable markets.
 Brownstones are a hot commodity right now.

 List of the Best Neighborhoods in Brooklyn

 Manhattan might still be popular because of its branding, but Brooklyn doesn’t take a back seat to it anymore.
 If you’re ready to make a move, then these are the best neighborhoods to consider.

 The best part about this neighborhood is that it hasn’t changed much in the past 50 years.
 It is a lovely mixture of the old mixing with the new to give you a feeling of togetherness.
 You might be in the metro NYC area, but this community feels like small-town America.
 You’re close to the Brooklyn and Manhattan bridges and the bay, with 86th Street offering incredible shopping opportunities.
 The restaurants on 3rd Avenue are also fun to explore.

 This neighborhood has been one of the hottest places to live in the region for over 30 years.
 If you want to settle down with your family, then this is the place to be.
 It has excellent public schools, safe streets, and consistent real estate value.
 It isn’t cheap to live here since a brownstone in good condition might go for more than $1 million.
 If you can afford the entry, then you’ll love living here.

 Before World War II, this neighborhood was the most densely populated one in the United States.
 After the conflict, refugees began to settle here to create a diverse and welcoming environment.
 The industrial buildings and factories attract artist colonies, entrepreneurs, and anyone else who loves the idea of high ceilings and open spaces.
 This combination of factors makes it one of the most vibrant areas of the borough.